ihor-delta/delta/README.md

 - independent use of narcotic, addictive substances, as well as other substances that can be harmful to health, apart from the generally accepted, without the permission of a doctor and in a dose prescribed by a doctor is prohibited.
 Common substances such as nicotine, in forms harmful to health, and ethyl alcohol are dangerous for psychological, physical, and mental health.
 - collaboration of a representative with a group of representatives or a group of representatives with a representative is possible if it does not violate the freedoms of other representatives, the freedom of the representative and representatives of the group
 - what is socially acceptable in institutions should not contradict internationally guaranted morality laws
-- non-observance of the rights of children is considered a violation of the Freedoms of other representatives
 - military duty, including the contractual form of service, is considered a violation of the freedom of life of other representatives, except voluntary form for physical self-defense against physical violence, if there is a logic-based danger for Freedoms of other representatives, excluding of self-defense from representatives of mankind with no weapon using weapon, where weapon that can be used for killing of other representatives in case of psychological self-defense of group of representatives of mankind, and for defense of freedoms of other representatives, or of operations against terrorism, directed against representatives of mankind or against other species of animals and plants, where weapon which can't kill is in priority

 ## Freedom Of Ignorance constitutes the fact of the possibility of a representative not knowing his Freedoms and involves the maximum effort by the representative to observe them by others in relation to others and to the representative, as well as to act within the framework of generally accepted morality in such cases, excluding the idea of a special morality of circumstances as the basis for morality, for resolving situations: